Frank's life stories

 Simultaneously with this child adoption process, my parents seeked fertility advice from different people.
 And one day, my parents got in touch with a veterinarian, who advised my mother and father to consume extra A vitamins, B vitamins and C vitamins.
 In particular, the veterinarian suggested that both of my parents consume A vitamin, as this could be helpful to a) increase sperm counts of my father and b) make my mother more susceptible to the sperm of my father.
 And during a holiday, which my parents took at the end of December, 1969, in Las Palmas, a city on the Spanish island Gran Canaria, I was created.
 When my parents came back from their vacation in Spain at the start of January, 1970, they contacted a doctor, who confirmed that my mother was pregnant.
 And shortly after, my parents called the child adoption organization and told them that they wanted to take back their application for an adopted child, because my mother was pregnant.
 On October 4th, 1970, I was born in Aarhus, Denmark.

-Story # 2: My parents build houses and gardens
+Story # 2: My parents build a summer house and a garden

 My parents had a strong interest in building houses.
 Before they were 40 years old, they had purchased 3 pieces of land in 3 three different places around Aarhus.
 On 2 of those pieces of land, they had built 2 houses.

-Asking my mother why she and my father invested in / bought land, houses and many things over a relatively short period of time, she explained to me that that was the norm during this period of time.
+Asking my mother why she and my father invested in / bought land, houses, cars, furniture, kitchen appliances and many things over a relatively short period of time, she explained to me that that was the norm during this period of time.
 Everyone did it.
-Also, she said that when neighbours, friends and/or family members had invested in / bought something, for example new plates and cutlery or new furniture, other neighbors and/or other family members bought something similar or better.
-I understood that people were comparing themselves with each other and wanted to impress each other.
-In effect, they were, as I understood it, competing with their family members and friends to have a bigger car, a nicer house, better furniture and/or more beautiful, trendy clothes.
-The assumption was, as I understood it, that when people had those things, they would would gain more social status.
-And increasing their social status in communities, they were a part of would help them feel more respected, more liked, more loved.
-As a consequence of this, they would become more satisfied and feel better.
+House prices as well as inflation were going up at relatively high rates, so people were eager to buy things fast.
+People were afraid of getting left behind - of not being af part of the herd.
+In this regard, my mother also explained that when neighbors, friends and/or family members had invested in / bought something, for example new plates and cutlery or new furniture, other neighbors and/or other family members bought something similar or better.
+I understood that people were comparing themselves with each other and wanted to impress each other by having bigger, better, more beautiful things.
+In effect, people were - as I understood it - competing with their family members and friends to have a bigger car, a nicer house, better furniture and/or more beautiful, trendy clothes.
+And if it was not possible to have the same things or something better as the people, they compared themselves with, people became envious of each other.
+This envy, which people had in their minds and hearts, fueled negative emotions that resulted in people neither loving themselves nor people with whom they compared themselves.

-Asking my mother to say more about this development, she said that during and after the second world war, it was different.
+Asking my mother to explain more about why this development was going on, she said that during and after the second world war, it was different.
 At that time, people had relatively few things.
 It was a time of scarcity.
-What my mother also said was that family communities and work communities were quite strong.
-People had conversations with each other - on the streets, in the shops, in offices, in production locations, in homes.
+What my mother also said was that family communities, work communities and housing communities were quite strong.
+People had conversations with each other - on the streets, in trams, in shops, in offices, in production locations, in homes, in cafeterias, at discos.
 Trust was strong.
-And literally, doors were open which further strengthened openness, communication and trust.
+And literally, doors were open, at work locations as well as at homes, so people could just walk in and say this.
+This openness, easy access and welcoming culture further strengthened communication and trust.
 People helped each other with more or less everything.
 They had fun together.
 It was a time during which hygge was lived.

-Over the years, these cultures, which had strong values of openness, trust, love, and helping each other, slowly moved to cultures that had more focus on competition, status, and power.
+Over the years, these cultures, which had strong values of openness, trust, love, and helping each other, slowly moved to cultures that had more focus on competition, status, power and safety.
 Several developments contributed to this change.
 For example, people started moving from a to b alone using cars instead of together with others using trams / buses / trains.
-Also, the development of doors, windows, locks and hedges in gardens contributed to strengthening individualism and safety - and reducing openness, spontaneity and togetherness.
-Technological development influenced cultures - pushing people to adapt their way of thinking and the way they lived their lives.
+Also, people moved from apartments, where they had lived among many different people, to houses.
+The development of doors, windows, locks and hedges around houses, which people bought, contributed to strengthening individualism and safety - and reducing openness, spontaneity and togetherness.

 At Easter 1975, less than a year after we had moved into our newly built house at Skæring Skolevej 123 in Egå North of Aarhus, my father decided to move out of the house and divorce my mother.
 I do not recall that my father has told me why he did not want to live with my mother anymore.
-Through his behaviour and a few words now and then about this period, I learned that freedom was important for him.
-Listening to my mother, I learned that since I was born, her focus had turned more and more towards me, and that this was a problem for my father.
-My mother and father had sex less often.
-Also, my mother spent more time with me and with her work.
-Following the decision of my father to leave my mother, my parents sold the house.
+Through his behaviour and a few words that he said now and then about this period, I learned that freedom was important for him.

-To help manage the changes following the divorce of my parents and change of homes, my parents took these 3 decisions:
+To help manage the changes following the divorce of my parents and change of homes, my parents made, for example, these 3 decisions:

 - Decision # 2: Because I really liked being at the kindergarten Højvang in Egå, my mother decided that until I started primary education at Elsted school in August, 1977, I would continue being a part of the kindergarten community Højvang in Egå.